H2O2 promotes ghrelin secretion for neuroprotectionScientific Research

 Oral hydrogen water induces ghrelin gene expression in the stomach

 The stomach functions as an endocrine organ that secretes various peptide hormones with a broad range of physiological effects.
 We first focused on the stomach to investigate possible effects of oral H2-water at the level of gene induction.
-In a previous study, it was reported that drinking H2-water for a period of 7 days prior to MPTP injection protected against MPTP toxicity.
+In a previous study14, it was reported that drinking H2-water for a period of 7 days prior to MPTP injection protected against MPTP toxicity.
 We administered oral H2-water for 4 consecutive days and analyzed expression in stomach tissue of gastrin, somatostatin, and ghrelin by real-time PCR method.
 Levels of ghrelin mRNA increased 1.9-fold in H2-water-treated versus control mice (Figure 1), whereas no effects of hydrogen water were detected on expression of the somatostatin gene (expressed only at trace levels) or the gastrin gene (expression of which was highly variable from individual to individual) (not shown).

 To examine the time-course of ghrelin induction by hydrogen water, mice were administered hydrogen water or control water once a day for 0 (control) 1, 2 or 4 days and ghrelin levels were measured by ELISA in plasma derived from blood obtained 4–5 hours after the final administration of H2– or control water.
 Only mice that received H2 water for 4-day exhibited a significant increase in plasma ghrelin level, although mice administered hydrogen water for 2-day showed a non-significant increase (Figure 2).